 I don’t think it will come as a surprise to anyone that Thomas Cole’s work is on my list of art that inspires me.
 He’s definitely one of the individual artists I talk about the most, probably second only to John Singer Sargent.
 To talk about why I love Cole’s work in general, I would probably have to write a whole book, so I’m going to focus on one particular painting that I recently saw for the first time.
 It’s called A Snow Squall, and it was painted in 1825.
+I saw it while on loan to the Princeton University Art Gallery for its Nature’s Nation: American Art and the Environment exhibition.

 This painting caught my attention from across the room, and I wasn’t at all surprised to learn that Cole was the artist.
 It really shows one of the qualities I love best about his work.
 Cole imbued his landscapes with emotion in a way that most other Hudson River School painters didn’t.
 It’s easy to tell that he found a spiritual significance in the landscape.
 He always showed the deep feelings and meanings that he perceived within it.